Asymptotic geometry at infinity of quiver varieties: Reduced -cohomology of quiver varieties

-To complete the proof and the induction, we need to check that \cite[Assumptions~17.2 and 17.4]{KR1} also holds.
+To complete the proof and the induction, we need to check that \cite[Assumptions~17.2 and 17.4]{KR1} also hold.
 First notice that by the result of Hitchin \cite{Hitchin}, the space of $L^2$-harmonic forms of a quiver variety is trivial except possibly in middle degree.
 In particular, all the spaces of $L^2$-harmonic forms occurring in \cite[Assumptions 17.2 and 17.4]{KR1} are trivial outside middle degree.
 In this case, one can check that \cite[Assumptions~17.4]{KR1} is implied by \cite[Assumption~17.2]{KR1}, so we only need to check the latter.
-This assumption requires that some flat Euclidean vector bundles $F$ on some manifolds with fibered corners $\cS$ have trivial spaces of $L^2$-harmonic forms in degree $q$ for
+This assumption requires that for each $H\in\cM_1(\widetilde{\mathfrak{M}_{\zeta}})$, the fully nicely $\Sp(1)$-equivariant flat Euclidean vector bundles $E_H$ on $S_H$ has trivial spaces of $L^2$-harmonic forms in degree $q$ for

-with respect to some wedge metrics $g_w$.
-By Example~\ref{ew3S}, all these metrics are $3$-Sasakian exact wedge metrics, so $\dim\cS$ is always odd and we need to check that the space of harmonic forms is trivial in degree $\frac{\dim\cS \pm 1}2$.
-Now, by the symmetry of the Hodge star operator, we only need to check this in degree $\frac{\dim\cS- 1}2$, in which case the result follows from Corollary~\ref{bs.22}.
+with respect to the wedge metric $g_{S_H}$ induced by the Nakajima metric of $\mathfrak{M}_{\zeta}$.
+By Example~\ref{ew3S}, this metric is an exact wedge $3$-Sasakian metric, so $\dim S_H$ is always odd and we need to check that the space of harmonic forms is trivial in degree $\frac{\dim S_H \pm 1}2$.
+Now, by the symmetry of the Hodge star operator, we only need to check this in degree $\frac{\dim S_H- 1}2$, in which case the result follows from Theorem~\ref{bs.22}.

-\end{proof} \begin{remark} Despite the spectral gap obtained in Theorem~\ref{bs.12}, we were not able to confirm that the decay of $L^2$-harmonic forms could directly apply to the hyperK\"ahler metric of the quiver variety.
-One problem is that this spectral gap is not good enough to ensure that there are no indicial roots in the range prescribed by \cite[Assumption~9.14]{KR2} with $\delta=-\frac12$. \end{remark}